w3f/Grants-Program/applications/zeeve_larch_phase_2.md

 - We will spread the project in Zeeve's developer and client community of 27K+
 - We will also work closely with the developers and clients of the Parity ecosystem for getting feedback and refine our project.
 - Our long-term plan is to make the tool become one of the default Parachain tools for the Parity ecosystem.
+- We will maintain the Larch by fixing reported bugs, feature requests and adding new configuration & feature updates as Zombienet evolves.
+We will be applying for Maintenance Grant via either treasury funding or [Decentralized Futures program](https://futures.web3.foundation/) based on the suggestions of the w3f team.

 ## Additional Information :heavy_plus_sign: